What Is Native Advertising?

 The different types of native advertising come in the form of:

-* Contextual Ads – A publisher using contextual ads can allow links to your information to appear.
+Using contextual ads a publisher can allow links to your information to appear.
 You can also allow the same on your own website if you want to earn extra money.
-This isn’t really recommended for exclusively business websites, though.
-Instead, you should be ensuring that your links appear on other publishers’ websites.
+However, this isn’t really recommended for exclusively business websites.
+Instead, you should be ensuring that your links appear on other peoples’ websites.

 Using a combination of native advertising, along with sound SEO practices, can take your business to a brand-new level.
 One that you won’t see without using native advertising practices.

-If you’ve used native advertising (even if you didn’t realise that was what it was called!), let me know your experience in the Comments below.
+If you’ve used native advertising (even if you didn’t realise that was what it was called!), let me know your experience in the Comment section below.